ahammadshawki8/Mail_Book/README.md

 ![Mail_Book Logo](mail.jpg)

 # Mail_Book
-Mail_Book is a text-based non-GUI programme which simply helps you to manage your known emails.
-Using this Mail_Book, you can add, update and search email addresses.
-This programme is so simple that even a 10-year kid can operate this.
-Though it is created with Python3, it is also compatible with command line.
+Mail_Book is a GUI-based programm which simply helps you to manage your known emails.
+Using this Mail_Book, you can add, update, search email addresses, and also send email-address.
+In previous version, you had to operate it using Command-Line, but this from this version you will have a nice multi-platform compatible GUI which will help you to ease your task.
+Not only that, from now you can even send emails from this application.

+> This version is under construction.
+So, please use [previous version](https://github.com/ahammadshawki8/Mail_Book/tree/v1.0).

 # Features
 * Add new emails